reiko321/liri-node-app/README.md

 If no event is provided then your program will default to "Metallica".

 ----------------------------------------------------------------------------------------------------
-node liri.js spotify-this-song '<song name here>'
+node liri.js spotify-this-song "song name here"

 This will show the following information about the song in your terminal/bash window: